Building Transactional Web Apps with Next.js 15, Prisma, and Vercel

 - HTML is generated on the server

-- No JavaScript bloat for displaying products
+- No JavaScript bloat for displaying data

 - Better SEO out of the box